corymickelson/NoPoDoFo/guides/getting_started.md

    - jpeg-dev
    - fontconfig-dev
    - freetype-dev
-   - libidn-dev
    - openssl-dev
    - zlib-dev

-#### Building PoDoFo

-NoPoDoFo requires podofo compiled with all optional libraries.
-In the previous step we've included all required and optional libraries, in this step we will clone podofo and build.
+NoPoDoFo is developed with podofo compiled with all optional libraries (As noted above this build is missing libidn).
+In the previous step we've included most optional libraries, in this step we will clone podofo and build.

  - Clone [PoDoFo](https://github.com/svn2github/podofo)